03 Apr (Pesach): The Transformation of the Blemish – Parshas Tazria & Metzora – Insights in Recovery, the Blemish of Addiction

 Inspired by the teachings of Harav Yitzchak Ginsburgh and Rabbi Moshe Genuth

 There is a very strong connection between Parshas Tazria and Parshas Metzora, the Parshas that discuss tzara’as- leprosy and the Chag of Pesach.
-It should be noted that Tzara’as, a skin blemish, is often translated as leprosy but it is not leprosy as we know it today.
+It should be noted that Tzara’as, a skin blemish, is often translated but it is not leprosy as we know it today.

 Month of Nissan and Pesach;